The Layoff Lady

 • Tell me about a time when you solved a complex customer problem.

-• Tell me about a time when you managed a project team.
+• Tell me about a time when you managed a team and had to make a big decision.

-• Tell me about a time when you had a lot going on at work and how you prioritized your work.
+• Tell me about a time when work was hectic and how you prioritized your workload.

 Finding Your Stories

-When answering these types of questions, you will tell a story.
-It's valuable to think about your previous work experience and be ready to mine that experience for stories to explain key points to your interviewers.
-Your goal should be to give a 1-3 minute answer that showcases your skills in ways that addresses the question.
+When answering behavioral interview questions, you will tell a story.
+It's valuable to think about your previous jobs and be ready to mine that experience for stories to explain key points to your interviewers.
+Your goal should be to give a 1-3 minute answer that showcases your skills in ways that address the question.

 The tendency is for people to either not know what to say or to ramble and hope they stumble upon something useful.
 For the next little part of this article, we'll explore different strategies you could use to answer the following question: